 —Bryan and Stephen Burks

-In 1976, Ann Hutson from Ashland, Ohio, came to Harding seeking a nursing degree without ever having been to the campus, or even to the state of Arkansas, until move-in day.
+In 1976, Ann Hutson from Ashland, Ohio, came to Harding seeking a nursing degree without visiting the campus, or even the state of Arkansas, until move-in day.
 During her sophomore year, she met a senior named Bruce McLarty who was a member of her social club, OEGE’s, brother club, King’s Men.
 In the following months, they shared many meals together in the old Pattie Cobb cafeteria and began dating in December 1977.
 The next fall, Bruce began his studies at Harding School of Theology in Memphis as Ann started the final two years of Harding’s nursing program.
 Upon her graduation in 1980, the couple married and moved to their first home in Marks, Mississippi.
 There, Ann became a nursing supervisor at the Quitman County Hospital while Bruce preached for a small congregation.
 Their daughter Charity was born during their time in Marks, and their daughter Jessica was born two years later in Memphis.
-In January 1984, the McLartys moved to Kenya, East Africa, where they served for fifteen months as missionaries.
+In January 1984, the McLartys moved to Kenya, East Africa, where they served for 15 months as missionaries.
 Upon their return to the U.S., they lived in Cookeville, Tennessee, for six years before moving to Searcy in 1991.

 While faithfully caring for her family and serving as a minister’s wife, Ann worked for 20 years as a nurse in Harding’s Student Health Center.
 She always found a special joy in working one-on-one with the students, staff and faculty of the University.
 In May 2015, she hung up her stethoscope because of the increasing demands of being Harding’s fifth first lady, a role she assumed on June 1, 2013.
-She hosted frequent Harding events in their home, traveled with her husband throughout the U.S. and around the world, and was involved with both Women for Harding and the Greenkeepers Garden Club.
+She hosted frequent Harding events in their home, traveled with her husband throughout the U.S. and around the world and was involved with both Women for Harding and the Greenkeepers Garden Club.
 Because of the tremendous impact her grandmother had on her life, Ann finds deep purpose and takes tremendous delight in being “Mommo” to her grandchildren.

 The Harding family is excited to celebrate Lisa Williams as Harding's sixth first lady and looks forward to working with her to cultivate plans for her section of the First Ladies Garden.

 Metta Bankes, the wife of Herbert Bankes of McConnelsville, Ohio, was the maternal grandmother of Harding First Lady Ann McLarty, the youngest of her eight grandchildren.
 Ann remembers her as a dear and joyous Christian woman who worked hard, served others, boldly shared her faith and tenderly cared for those in need.
-Though she never traveled to Arkansas and never visited this campus, she often said to her granddaughter, “Annie, I wish you could go down to that little Harding school in Arkansas.”
+Though she never traveled to Arkansas, nor visited this campus, she often said to her granddaughter, “Annie, I wish you could go down to that little Harding school in Arkansas.”
 In the fall of 1976, Ann entered Harding as a freshman, much to the joy of Mrs. Bankes.
 One year later, in October 1977, Ann was called home from Harding to attend the funeral of her beloved grandmother.
 The plaque stands in celebration of the tremendous Christian influence of grandmothers who pour out their love and prayers in the hope of leading their grandchildren to Jesus.
 Only God knows how many have influenced their children’s children to come to “that little Harding school in Arkansas.”

 The outdoor classroom is dedicated in honor of two magnolias: Hazel Barbara Snider Beene and Margaret Ann Dempsey Duke.

 Hazel Barbara Snider Beene was born in Buckner, Arkansas, in 1917.
 She attended Magnolia A&M and graduated from the University of Arkansas with a bachelor’s degree in home economics in 1939.
 She was a home demonstration agent in Southwest Arkansas.
 She contributed a lifetime of service to her church where she taught Sunday school.
 She transported many children to church on Sunday mornings long before bus ministries became popular.
 Her children, Willis, Barbara Duke and Emmalee Gregory, were not allowed to go outside and play on Saturdays until they could recite their memory verses for Bible class.
 She admired God's beauty in flowers and was a member of the Magnolia Garden Club, often demonstrating her talents by creating and designing floral arrangements for weddings and other important life events for her friends and neighbors.
-Hazel's favorite flowers were camellias, magnolia blossoms azaleas and roses.
+Hazel's favorite flowers were camellias, magnolia blossoms, azaleas and roses.
 Her husband, Dr. Herace Beene, was a member of the National Camellia Society and raised several varieties.
 One of her favorite scriptures was found in Proverbs 31.
 "Her children shall rise up and call her blessed: her husband also, and he praises her."
 She always sought to live a life that others could respect and admire; she wanted to be an inspiration to those God placed in her care.

 The Secret Garden is dedicated in honor of Eva McGuffey Brackett (1914-2007).
 She was born in Hal's Gap, Kentucky, and lived in Cincinnati, Ohio, and Vero Beach, Florida.
 Her life with her husband, Robert Austin "Bob" Brackett, was centered on raising five sons.
 In 1948, Bob and Eva founded the Vero Beach Church of Christ in their tiny living room.
 Because of their faith and God's blessings, the congregation continues to be a vibrant community that loves God, people and serving others.
 When Eva was 42, her life changed dramatically after her husband was killed in a train accident.
 Three of their sons were grown and serving in the U.S. Army, but she still had a five-year-old and a 13-year-old to raise at home.
 She had never worked outside of the home but took a job at a drugstore working behind the lunch counter, making sandwiches and operating the soda fountain.
 Her strong work ethic was noticed by a local banker, and she was hired as a teller at First Federal Savings and Loan.
 Her sons inherited her work ethic, sense of humor and faith.
 Living 51 years as a widow, Eva Brackett's legacy is an example of a faithful, loving wife and mother who overcame adversity.
 Her greatest accomplishments were her five sons who chose to live God-fearing lives as simple New Testament Christians.
 They became church leaders serving as elders, deacons, preachers, missionaries and Christian camp leaders.
 Though quiet and unassuming, her influence for good continues to permeate the lives of scores of descendants and extends into several states and foreign countries.
 The Secret Garden represents her love for God, nature, children and hope for future generations to know and follow Jesus.